Donna enjoys using her arts background to create fun craft projects with a special focus on using repurposed or handy household materials.

 There are a number of ways to add a greeting to the inside of your handmade card.
 Your greeting can be added before or after decorating the card, but I find it easier to add it before.

-- Handwriting your sentiment to give it a personal touch.
+- Handwrite your sentiment to give it a personal touch.

-- Stamping the greeting.
+- Stamp the greeting.
 There is a great selection of holiday stamps at craft stores.

-- Recycling old cards by cutting out the greeting and pasting it inside the card.
+- Recycle old cards by cutting out the greeting and pasting it inside the card.
 You can hide the edges with a border of decorative washi tape.

 - Print out your greeting on stationary and paste it inside.